 Enlarged prostate: Does diet play a role?

-- A low-fat diet
+- Eat a low-fat diet

 - Eat a large variety of vegetables each day

 - Eat a few servings of fruit daily, and be sure to include citrus fruits

 - Participate in moderate to vigorous physical activity most days of the week